LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 3. Advanced Generator condition
 -------------------------------

-In :ref:`a previous section <tutorials/getting_started:2.a. the generator block and its paths>`, the :ref:`Generator <crappy_docs/blocks:generator>` Block and its :ref:`Generator Paths <crappy_docs/blocks:generator paths>` were introduced.
+In the :ref:`command-generation tutorial <tutorial-command-generation>`, the :ref:`Generator <crappy_docs/blocks:generator>` Block and its :ref:`Generator Paths <crappy_docs/blocks:generator paths>` were introduced.
 In that section, two possible syntaxes were given for the :py:`'condition'` key of a Path :obj:`dict`.
 The value :obj:`None` can be given, in which case the Path